-5. Application examples and comparisons
+5 Application examples and comparisons

-In this section we show some application examples to demonstrate that the NULI 4-point scheme represents the optimal trade-off between computational efficiency and shape quality.
-To this aim we will first compare the NULI 4-point scheme with the corresponding order-3 NULICS interpolant and successively with the NULI 6-point scheme and the non-linear subdivision schemes by Dyn et al. [15] and Daubechies et al. [14].
+In this section we show some application examples to demonstrate that the NULI 4-point scheme represents a good trade-off between computational efficiency and shape quality.
+To this aim we will first compare the NULI 4-point scheme with the corresponding order-3 NULIFS interpolant and successively with the NULI 6-point scheme and the non-linear subdivision schemes by Dyn et al. [15] and Daubechies et al. [13].